norskeld/sigma/apps/docs/content/guides/error-recovery.md

 The result stays `isOk: true` and the failure moves to `errors`.
 The error node's span covers the whole statement, from where `Statement` started to where the strategy stopped, not just the point the parser choked on.

 `recover` deliberately ignores uncommitted failures, which is what keeps the loop terminating.
-At the end of the input `Statement` fails before reaching any `commit`, that failure passes straight through, and `many` stops instead of manufacturing a trailing error node for whatever is left.
+At the end of the input `Statement` fails before reaching any `commit`, that failure passes straight through, and `many` stops instead of producing a trailing error node for whatever is left.

 ## Choosing a resynchronisation point